Here's what we'll cover

 Supporting emotional health is an essential part of postpartum weight care.

-Practical Monitoring and Follow-Up
+Practical Monitoring and Follow-Up with Your Healthcare Provider

 Monitoring may include:

-• weight trends and waist measurements
+• weight trends, body mass index (BMI), and waist measurements

 • nutritional labs if intake becomes too low